Triggertrap/triggertrap-ada/README.md

 The electronics and firmware for Ada was developed by Cubik Innovation (cubik-innovation.co.uk).
 Some additional changes to the firmware was done by Nick Johnson of Arachnid Labs (arachnidlabs.com).

-For discussion about this source code, please see the Triggertrap Ada forum - http://forum.triggertrap.com/categories/triggertrap-ada
+For discussion about this source code, please see the Ada forum - http://forum.triggertrap.com/categories/triggertrap-ada

 ##2.
 Licence Information